 \section{Experiments}

 \paragraph{Datasets.} Following existing works in image segmentation \citep{cho2021picie, shin2022reco, zhou2022extract, li2023acseg}, we use the following datasets for evaluation: \textbf{a)} Pascal VOC \cite{pascalvoc} (20 foreground classes), \textbf{b)} Pascal Context \cite{pascalcontext} (59 foreground classes), \textbf{c)} COCO-Object \cite{lin2014microsoft} (80 foreground classes), \textbf{d)} COCO-Stuff-27 merges the 80 things and 91 stuff categories in COCO-stuff into 27 mid-level categories, \textbf{e)} Cityscapes \cite{cityscapes} (27 foreground classes) and \textbf{f)} ADE20K (150 foreground classes) \cite{ade20k}.
 An extra background class is considered in Pascal VOC, Pascal Context, and COCO-Object.
-We ignore their training sets and directly evaluate our method on the original validation sets, at the exception of COCO for which we evaluate on the validation split curated by prior works \citep{cho2021picie, ji2019invariant}.
+We ignore their training sets and directly evaluate our method on the original validation sets, with the exception of COCO for which we evaluate on the validation split curated by prior works \citep{cho2021picie, ji2019invariant}.

 \paragraph{Metrics.} For all datasets, we report the mean intersection over union (mIoU), the most popular evaluation metric for semantic segmentation.
-Because our method does not provide a semantic label, we use the Hungarian matching algorithm \citep{Kuhn1955TheHM} to assign predicted masks to a ground truth mask.
-For datasets including a background class, we perform a \textit{many-to-one} matching to the background label.
-As in \citep{tian2024diffuse}, we emphasize \textit{unsupervised adaptation} \textbf{(UA)}, \textit{language dependency} \textbf{(LD)}, and \textit{auxiliary image} \textbf{(AX)}. \textbf{UA} means that the specific method requires unsupervised training on the target dataset.
-This is common in the unsupervised segmentation literature.
-Methods without the \textbf{UA} requirement are considered zero-shot. \textbf{LD} means that the method requires text input, such as a descriptive sentence for the image, to facilitate segmentation. \textbf{AX} means that the method requires an additional pool of reference images or synthetic images.
+Because our method does not provide a semantic label, we use the Hungarian matching algorithm \citep{Kuhn1955TheHM} to assign the predicted masks to a ground truth mask.
+For datasets including a background class, we perform a \textit{many-to-one} matching to the background label (\cref{section:hungarian}).
+As in \citep{tian2024diffuse}, we emphasize \textit{unsupervised adaptation} \textbf{(UA)}, \textit{language dependency} \textbf{(LD)}, and \textit{auxiliary image} \textbf{(AX)}. \textbf{UA} means that the specific method requires unsupervised training on the target dataset. ~Methods without the \textbf{UA} requirement are considered zero-shot. \textbf{LD} means that the method requires text input, such as a descriptive sentence for the image, to facilitate segmentation. \textbf{AX} means that the method requires an additional set of reference images.